Automattic/wp-calypso/docs/git-workflow.md

 [Branch Naming Scheme](#branch-naming-scheme)
 --------------------

-All changes should be developed in a new branch created from the `master` branch.
+All changes should be developed in a new branch created from the `trunk` branch.

 Branches use the following naming conventions: